loopandlearn/news/docs/index.md

 ## Download, Then Customize

 Would you patch a hole in a pair of jeans, then go get a new pair of jeans and expect that patch to be on them?
 No!
-S

 Same with customizations; you have to add them to your most recent download if you expect them to be available.